-TS: Aside from decorating for my own family and a few offices, I have had the joy of “bringing Christmas” to a client family by decorating their home for the holidays, including trimming the Christmas tree.
+TS: Aside from decorating for my own family and a few offices, I have had the joy of “bringing Christmas” to a client family.
+I decorate their home for the holidays, including trimming the tree.
 For the past few years, my son has helped me, so it truly has become a family tradition for us.
 Let me just say, this is a BIG tree.
 Four men set it up and wire it to the wall – then comes the actual decorating.
 When we started ten years ago the tree had a grand, department store look, with huge, gold dipped pine cones, bows of ribbon and sparkly, red garland.
 Over the years, as the family has grown and changed, we’ve added paper angels and stars, class pictures attached to paper trees, and the like; giving it an intimate family feel.
 We incorporate pieces that are meaningful to the family.

 NT: This year, you specifically wanted to include Native Trails’ copper star ornaments.
 What led you to select these?

 TS: Every year, I bring the client a little gift – this year, that little something was your stars.
-As a grandmother, I am very concerned about the future of our planet, so I incorporate sustainable products and materials into my designs whenever possible.
-I guess you could say this has been even a bigger focus for me this year.
+As a grandmother, I am very concerned about the future of our planet.
+So I incorporate sustainable products and materials into my designs whenever possible.
+I guess you could say this has been a bigger focus for me this year.
 Earlier this year, while on a furniture pilgrimage to High Point Market, I learned about and joined the Sustainable Furnishings Council, then took their GREENLeaders training course.
 So when I learned of Native Trails’ recycled copper holiday ornaments, I felt they were the perfect addition to the tree.

 NT: Thank you so much for sharing your story and tree decorating with us.
 It turned out beautifully!
 You’ve been a kitchen and bath designer for over 20 years, and started your own interiors business two years ago.
 Is it your commitment to sustainability that led you to Native Trails?